For individuals & families: As a parent

-- if you start living with the person who receives your child support payments
+- you start living with the person who receives your child support payments

-- if a dependent child comes into or leaves your care
+- a dependent child comes into or leaves your care

-- if you change your address, other contact details or employer
+- you change your address, other contact details or employer

-- if you start or stop receiving a benefit.
+- you start or stop receiving a benefit.

 Is there a minimum amount of child support I have to pay?

-The minimum child support amount for a full year is $848 ($16.30 a week).
-Even if the formula calculation results in less than $848, you must still pay this minimum amount.
-You can use the Child support liability calculator to work out how much you’d have to pay.
+The minimum child support amount for a full year is adjusted annually.
+Even if the formula calculation results in less than the minimum, you must still pay this minimum amount.
+You can use the Child support - liability/entitlement calculator to work out how much you'd have to pay.